Error response form

 Overview

-Scottish Ministers have asked us to work with scrutiny partners to take a more focused look at the experiences and outcomes of children and young people subject to compulsory supervision orders and living at home with parents.
-Our joint inspections will look at the services provided for them by health visitors, school nurses, teachers, doctors, social workers, police officers and lots of other people who work with them and their families.
+As part of our strategic scrutiny plan for this year we will work with scrutiny partners to take a more focused look at the experiences and outcomes of children and young people subject to compulsory supervision orders and living at home with parents.
+Our joint inspections will look at the services provided for them by health workers (for example, school nurses, health visitors and doctors), social workers, police officers and lots of other people who work with them and their families.

 One of the foundations of the Promise is about supporting families to stay together and emphasis is placed on the importance of providing timely support to ensure children can stay in their families wherever it is safe to do so.
-By considering the experiences of children who are subject to compulsory supervision orders and living at home with their parents, we intend to shine a light on the provision of support for these children and their families.
+By considering the experiences of children who are subject to compulsory supervision orders and living at home with their parents, we aim to better understand what is helping to improve outcomes for children and young people and what is getting in the way.

 Strong collaborative leadership is essential and challenging in the context of providing high quality public services in an integrated landscape.
 We consider the effectiveness of leadership and how well leaders can demonstrate what difference they are making to the lives of children and young people.